 Oh, my hair!
 It was a thing of beauty!
-Full, black, glistening!
-When I walked down the street, women wanted me and men wanted to be me.
-As a teen-aged boy, I spent hours in front of the mirror with a comb, jars of goop, and bottles of glop.
+When I walked down the street, women wanted me, and men wanted to be me.
+Full, black, glistening.
+As a teenaged boy, I spent hours in front of the mirror with a comb, jars of goop, and bottles of glop.
 My hair is what gave me my mojo and I took good care of it!
 The style changed over the years, as fashion dictated, but it remained nice and thick and dark and lustrous well into my 40’s.
 Inevitably, however, the gray began to creep.
 And then, triggering a mid-life crisis, the strands began to thin.

 It took me a while to accept that I was going to be one of “those guys” — the bald ones – who I’d long pitied.
 It was as if I’d been bitch-slapped by Mother Nature.
 But what choice did I have?
 So I learned the ancient and sacred art of the comb-over.
 Using some manly hairspray (which I’m sure was no different from the stuff my wife used) I’d pull out the long, painstakingly-grown side-flap, tease it up in to a white cotton candy confection and swirl it around atop my almost-bald pate into something resembling (at a far distance, at least), a healthy head of hair.